lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 ## Introduction

-[Metaflow](https://metaflow.org/) is a popular open-source Python framework for building fast and scalable data science workflows, originally developed within Netflix.
-It is quite intuitive to use, and is designed to be used in a semi-declarative way.
+[Metaflow](https://metaflow.org/) is an open-source Python framework developed by Netflix for building fast and scalable data science and ML workflows.
+It offers a concise set of intuitive yet powerful APIs, enabling users to focus on expressing their workflow logic.

 If you are new to Metaflow, here are some well written [tutorials](https://docs.metaflow.org/getting-started/install) to get started.

 ### Why I Wrote This

-Metaflow codebase is not a colossus, and it's a rewarding learning experience digesting the source code without being overwhelmed.
-In this series of articles, I'll be focusing on walking through implementation details of Metaflow, instead of on the general idea of how to use it.
-Note that I may add/remove comments in the original source code to help with the guidance.
+Recently I joined Netflix to work on Metaflow, and I'm keen on learning everything about it.
+Metaflow codebase is not colossal, and I find it a rewarding learning experience digesting the source code, without getting overwhelmed.
+In this series of articles, I'll be focusing on walking through implementation details of Metaflow.
+These posts will serve as my notes as well as reference for you.

-There can (probably will) be mistakes in my writing, and what you see here may be outdated at some point.

 ## Entering the Playground